The vast majority of my home staging consultations are positive experiences. Even clients who are initially

 - “I’m just going to leave this wallpaper/raggedy carpet/hot pink dining room like it is.
 Whoever buys the house will want to change it to their own style anyway.”
 After 15 years in marketing and PR and another 6 years as a professional home stager, I can tell you without hesitation that most people can’t really “see” beyond what’s in front of them.
 Only about 10% of home buyers can visualize the potential of a home.
 By leaving your home unstaged or failing to make simple updates and repairs before you go on the market, you leave the advantages of your home overlooked and left up to the buyer’s imagination.
 Not to mention the fact that most buyers drastically inflate what it will cost to make those changes or repairs…and will take it off their offer price.

 - “We’re going to price it high so that we have room to negotiate.”
+Another “kiss of death” phrase right here.
 Listen: the same strategies that work at a garage sale or on an episode of “Pawn Stars” do not necessarily apply to real estate.
 Today’s buyers have access to a LOT of information.
 They know when something is priced well and when it’s not.
 They don’t care what you owe on it, or how much you invested, or how much you think it’s worth.
 Setting a price that’s inline with other comparable, recently sold homes in the neighborhood creates demand and interest and has buyers chasing YOU.

 - “Well, I don’t know if I want to make all these changes.
 If it doesn’t sell, then I’ll have to live with all this neutral paint/rehang my old curtains/put all the family photos back.
 Maybe I’ll just leave it like it is and see what happens.”
 No. Just…no. I can almost guarantee that if you go into a sale with this attitude it will become a self-fulfilling prophecy.
 Commit to the process and put in the prep work.
 If you’re not willing to do that, maybe you need to seriously re-examine whether or not you’re truly ready to sell your house (for some people, that emotional connection is still just too strong).

+Don’t be the homeowner who sabotages their own sale with a “kiss of death” phrase!
 Preparing for a home sale is a BIG task — physically, mentally, emotionally, and financially.
 Take some of the burden off your shoulders by going all in and surrounding yourself with a team of professionals who can help you make sure your house is accurately priced and staged “just right.”
 Need help getting started?
-Just give Three Bears Home Staging a call and we can point you in the right direction.
+Contact Three Bears Home Staging, and we can point you in the right direction.